Plymstock Modern Foreign Languages Department

 We run a full programme of trips, usually including:

-- Residential to the Moselle Valley, Germany (part of curriculum enhancement week)
+- Residential to the Moselle Valley, Germany (part of Challenge week)

-- Residential to Paris theme parks and culture including WW1 battlefields (part of curriculum enhancement week)
+- Residential to Paris: cultural visits and theme parks (part of Challenge week)

 - Berlin (Y12/13)